-Christa Thoeresz (MBA '11) takes care of business unusual at the McGowan Building.
+Christa Thoeresz (MBA '11) and her International Business Plan team take care of business unusual.

 Christa Thoeresz: What path will you walk down as an MBA student?